Computer Systems Technology Loading...

 Computer professionals must have good reasoning and logical problem solving abilities, be observant, alert to detail and tenacious in pursuing problems to completion.
 The Computing Science programs at GPRC offer students an opportunity to integrate extensive software development skills with hardware skills.
 Emphasis in various programs include: computer graphics and image processing, digital hardware, data communications and networking.
 Hardware facilities include dedicated circuit design and robotics lab, data communications, and networking lab, as well as six general access computer labs.

-You have a choice of a two-semester certificate, a four-semester diploma program and degree completion opportunities.
+Students have a choice of a two-semester certificate, a four-semester diploma program and degree completion opportunities.

-As a graduate of the two-year diploma at GPRC, you are qualified for positions in software development including hardware and networking components; game programming; database applications; PC support; networking specialist; financial systems development, etc. Typically, graduates work as programmer/analysts and network administrators.
+As a graduate of the two-year diploma at GPRC, students are qualified for positions in software development including hardware and networking components; game programming; database applications; PC support; networking specialist; financial systems development, etc. Typically, graduates work as programmer/analysts and network administrators.

 Certificate Program Admission Requirements